-Polycystic ovary syndrome (PCOS) is a hormonal condition of the ovaries, and affects around one in five women in the UK.
-PCOS makes ovulation rare or irregular, and can make it harder to get pregnant.
-The good news is that, with treatment, most women with PCOS do eventually conceive.
+Polycystic ovary syndrome is a hormonal condition of the ovaries, and affects around one in five women in the UK.
+It makes ovulation rare or irregular, and can make it harder to get pregnant.
+The good news is that, with treatment, most women with PCOS do eventually conceive

 What is PCOS?

-What causes PCOS is unknown – but there are a few factors thought to have an effect:
+PCOS causes are unknown – but there are a few factors thought to have an effect:

-- Genetics: If your mum or sister suffered from PCOS you might be at greater risk.
+- Genetics: It sometimes runs in families – so if your mum, sister or another female family member suffers from the condition, you might be at greater risk.

-- Hormones: Lots of women diagnosed with PCOS are found to have raised levels of testosterone (the 'male' hormone), prolactin (the hormone that causes the breasts to produce milk) or luteinising hormone (which usually stimulates ovulation but can cause problems with PCOS).
-It's not yet known exactly why these changes to hormone levels take place.
+- Hormones: Lots of women diagnosed are found to have a hormonal imbalance.
+They have raised levels of testosterone (the 'male' hormone), prolactin (the hormone that causes the breasts to produce milk) or luteinising hormone (which usually stimulates ovulation but can cause problems).
+It's not known exactly why these changes to hormone levels take place.

 Do you know when you're ovulating?Try our ovulation calculator

-PCOS symptoms can come and go.
-Many women don't realise they have it until they have trouble trying to conceive.
+PCOS symptoms can come and go, but you'll usually first experience them in your late teens or early twenties.
+The symptoms of PCOS can become apparent later on, though, and many women don't realise they have it until they have trouble trying to conceive.

 - Infertility (because ovulation isn’t occurring).

-- A tendency to excess hair, particularly on the tummy, face and nipples.
+- A tendency towards excess hair growth, particularly on the tummy, face and nipples.
 This is caused by extra testosterone, which may also make the hair on your head a bit thinner.

 - Spots and oily skin.

-- Weight gain, which can itself exacerbate the syndrome by raising insulin levels in the blood and stimulating testosterone production.
+- Weight gain, which can make things worse in itself – raising insulin levels and stimulating testosterone production.

-To make a diagnosis of PCOS two of the three following factors need to be present:
+To make a diagnosis of polycystic ovary syndrome, two of the three following factors need to be present:

-A diagnosis is normally made after a vaginal ultrasound scan to look at the ovaries and see if they are polycystic, in combination with blood tests to check testosterone levels.
+A diagnosis is normally made after a vaginal ultrasound scan to look at the ovaries and see if they're polycystic, in combination with blood tests to check testosterone levels.

-If you're diagnosed with PCOS your GP will discuss the lifestyle changes you can make to help keep the condition under control, as well as start you on medication if you need it.
-You may also be referred to an endocrinologist or gynaecologist, depending on your treatment needs.
+If you're diagnosed, your GP will discuss the lifestyle changes you can make to keep the condition under control.
+They'll also start you on medication if you need it.
+And you could be referred to an endocrinologist or gynaecologist, depending on your treatment needs.

 PCOS treatment options

-Although PCOS can’t be cured, the symptoms can be treated, enabling most women who are trying to conceive to get pregnant.
+Although there is no cure for PCOS, the symptoms can be treated, enabling most women who are trying to conceive to get pregnant.

 The treatment recommended may include: